 About

 John Cervantes is a jazz pianist, composer, and arranger whose musical journey transcends genres, embracing everything from the deep swing traditions of Oscar Peterson and Kenny Barron to the adventurous explorations of Herbie Hancock and Chick Corea.

-John’s early immersion in music began with classical ballet accompaniments and vinyl recordings, igniting an enduring passion for music’s emotional power and thematic beauty.
+John’s early immersion in music began with classical ballet accompaniments and vinyl recordings, shaping his ear for melody and accompaniment from an early age.
 Initially thriving as a promising young trumpet player, John achieved Grade 8 at twelve years old.
-However, after struggling through the technical constraints of the trumpet, particularly following wearing a brace, he found a liberating transition to piano.
-The piano, with its expansive expressive potential, allowed John to truly find his voice—unrestricted, deeply personal, and creatively boundless.
+However, after struggling through the technical constraints of the trumpet, particularly following wearing a brace, he found a liberating transition to piano—an instrument that allowed him to truly find his voice.

-Studying music at Manchester University, John dove into jazz’s rich tapestry, meticulously transcribing solos, hosting his own jazz radio show, and developing a relentless musical curiosity.
-Relocating to London and subsequently studying at the Royal Academy of Music (RAM), John found himself thriving in an environment dedicated purely to musical exploration.
+Studying music at Manchester University, John dove into jazz’s rich tapestry, meticulously transcribing solos, hosting his own jazz radio show, and developing a deep musical curiosity.
+Relocating to London and subsequently studying at the Royal Academy of Music (RAM), John found himself thriving in an environment dedicated to musical exploration.
 There, he formed a chamber jazz ensemble featuring strings and harp, winning the prestigious Peter Whittingham Development Award, culminating in the celebrated album Live at The Forge, praised by Jazz FM and London Jazz News.

-Ever the musical explorer, John’s subsequent flamenco jazz project, Crossing The Threshold, inspired by Chick Corea’s vibrant fusion experiments, captured audiences at the Love Supreme Festival, Ronnie Scott’s, and London Jazz Festival, supported by Arts Council England.
+His subsequent flamenco jazz project, Crossing The Threshold, inspired by Chick Corea’s vibrant fusion experiments, captured audiences at the Love Supreme Festival, Ronnie Scott’s, and London Jazz Festival, supported by Arts Council England.

 Today, John balances creative projects with extensive live performances across the UK and internationally, from high-profile jazz festivals to exclusive residencies and concerts with top jazz talent including Nigel Price and Mark Crooks.
-Whether in sophisticated trio settings or ambitious genre-blending ensembles, John’s live performances are imbued with a sense of beauty and profound emotional resonance.
-His music aims to connect directly to listeners’ hearts and souls, reflecting universal experiences—love, joy, tragedy, and the everyday miracles of life.

 What people are saying